 - 1. Switch off the energy supply. - 2.
-If possible, secure the switch with a padlock and attach a clearly visible sign to the switch Fig. 2. - 3.
+If possible, secure the switch with a padlock and attach a clearly visible sign according to Fig. 2 to the switch. - 3.
 Have the key kept safely by the member of staff named on the sign. - 4.
-If it is possible to secure a switch with a padlock, erect a sign accordingly Fig. 3. - 5.
+If it is impossible to secure a switch with a padlock, erect a sign according to Fig. 3. - 5.
 Once all work has been carried out, make sure that nobody is in the danger area. - 6.
 Make sure that all safety devices and mechanisms are installed and fully functional. - 7.
 Do not remove the sign until you have done so.